PedroPareja/lore-genius/DESIGN.md

 2. **Tag-style keyword input**: Keywords are chips/tags, not a comma-separated text field.
 Easy to add/remove individual keywords.
 Enter or comma adds a new chip; click X on chip removes it.

 3. **Content editor**: Multi-line textarea with:
-   - Line numbers
    - Character/word/token count display (bottom-right)
-   - Approximate token count estimation (based on ~4 chars/token)
+   - Token count estimation via `gpt-tokenizer` (with a `chars / 4` fallback only if the tokenizer throws)
-   - Markdown preview toggle: switches the textarea to a read-only rendered markdown view; toggle again returns to edit mode.
+   - Preview toggle: switches the textarea to a read-only view of the raw content; toggle again returns to edit mode.
 Unsaved edits are preserved across toggles.

-4. **AI assist buttons** below content:
+4. **AI assist button** below content:
-   - **AI Write**: Generate content from scratch given the comment/title and keywords as context
+   - **AI Write**: Generate content from the comment/title and keywords (with the current content, if any, provided as context) using the AI Assistant Panel (see 4.5).
+After streaming completes, a preview dialog lets the user **Replace** (overwrite content) or **Extend** (append to content).
-   - **AI Edit**: AI rewrites/polishes the current content
-   - **AI Expand**: AI adds more detail to existing content
    - Each opens the AI Assistant Panel (see 4.5)

 5. **Inline validation**: Required fields (key, content) show red border + helper text if empty on save attempt.